360macky/scanner-cam/README.md

 > "We present a method for detecting objects in images using a single deep neural network.
 Our approach, named SSD, discretizes the output space of bounding boxes into a set of default boxes over different aspect ratios and scales per feature map location."
 From the [SSD: Single Shot MultiBox Detector](https://arxiv.org/abs/1512.02325) paper.

+When the user clicks the button "Start app", the app requests the Machine Learning Model from the TensorFlow.js Hub.
+The TensorFlow.js Hub then responds by sending the model's architecture and weights to the app.

+Once the model is ready, it is not necessary to download it again.
+The model is stored in the browser's cache.
+This way, the app can work offline after the first load.

+If you want to know more about the COCO-SSD model, you can read the [TensorFlow.js documentation](https://www.tensorflow.org/js/models).

 ### 🎙 Speech Synthesis

 It also uses the [Speech Synthesis API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis) to talk about objects detected on camera while the option is active.
 This feature is called object-to-voice.